 Loans May Have Interest

-In November 2015, the Rice County Habitat for Humanity Board of Directors passed a policy that states every family that applies with us must also apply to the US Department of Agriculture Rural Development loan program.
+In November 2015, the Rice County Habitat for Humanity Board of Directors passed a policy that states every family that applies with us must also apply to the US Department of Agriculture Rural Development 502 Director Loan program.
 This loan program includes an interest payment.
 If approved with the Rural Development program, the household may use that interest bearing loan to finance a home with Habitat for Humanity if approved.
 You must be willing to utilize this loan with interest.

 We choose families on three main criteria: